Updated: July 21, 2023

 Yet, after my 6 month mini-retirement, I finally worked up the courage to do it.

-And now, ten months later, I’ve been a 2021 Plutus Awards finalist for Best FIRE Content and Best New Personal Finance Blog, written a guest post for JL Collins, been featured in interviews by several other blogs, and built a small email list and social following.
+And a short 10 months later, I’d written a guest post for JL Collins, been featured in interviews by several other blogs, and was a Plutus Awards Finalist for Best FIRE Content and Best New Personal Finance Blog.

 And that is all within the first year.
 What the heck was I afraid of?